dainst/idai-field/desktop/src/manual/manual.en.md

 * *Move*: Allows removing resources from their current context and assigning them to another parent resource
 * *Delete*: Removes resources after a security check (optionally, you can also delete all images that are exclusively linked to the resources you want to delete)
+* *Document workflow*: Displays the processes linked to the selected resources and allows creating new processes (only available for categories that have been configured as the target category of the relation "Carried out on" of a process category).
 * *Scan storage place*: Sets a new storage place for the resource by scanning the QR code of the storage place via camera scan (only available for resources of the categories "Find", "Find collection" and "Sample" as well as the respective subcategories)

 Furthermore, the context menu contains options for creating and editing geometries.
 Please note that when